 A New Year: Welcome Scouts!

-Heather Swenson Billa
+Heather Swenson Brilla

 Meet the scouts and parents of Pack and Troop 634 and learn about how their values align with the values of Unitarian Universalism.
 Members of the congregation and members of the scouting units speak about the beliefs and practices of both groups and plans for the new year.